LaunchCodeEducation/data-analysis-curriculum/content/eda-with-spreadsheets/reading/summary-statistics/_index.md

 ### Standard Deviation

 The **standard deviation** helps us determine how spread the data is from the mean because it is the amount of dispersion of a variable from the dataset's mean.
 The greater the percentage of data points one standard deviation away from the mean, the less dispersed the data set is.
-It is found by the taking the square root of the sum of a data point minus the mean squared divided by the number of data points.
+It is found by taking the square root of the sum of a data point minus the mean squared divided by the number of data points.
 This can be a tedious process to do by hand but fortunately Google Sheets has a rapid way for us to do this.
 We can just type `=STDDEV(cells)` with the cells we need in parantheses.

 Summary statistics are just the beginning of EDA.
 Time to create some visualizations!